LambdaTest/documentation/docs/espresso-visual-regression.md

 The all-new **Real Device mobile notification status bar and navigation bar crop** feature in SmartUI allows you to take your visual regression testing workflows to the next level.
 With Smart Crop, you can crop the status bar and navigation bar or footer from screenshots, enabling them to focus solely on the core UI elements during visual comparisons.

-By leveraging machine learning algorithms, it accurately detects and crops the status bar from screenshots.
+By leveraging machine learning algorithms, it accurately detects and crops the status bar and navigation bar from screenshots.
 With precise image processing techniques, SmartUI precisely identifies the location of status bar elements.
 By excluding it from visual comparisons, the focus is solely on critical UI elements.

 ### Original Screenshot: